ashwinpo/watsonx-gov-lab/index.md

 **Role: Model Owner or Model Risk Manager**

 1. Expand the left hamburger menu, select "AI use cases" under "AI Governance".
-2. Click "New AI use case" and provide the following details:
+2. Click "New AI use case" (this will open a new tab in the governance console) and provide the following details:
    - Name: "Home Pricing Model"
    - Description: "Predicting Median Home Value to improve coverage assessment accuracy"
    - Owner: Select your username by searching for it